warehouse-13/cosmic/site/docs/intro.md

 built by OSS contributors.
 Check out the [Liquid Metal docs][lm-docs] to learn more about the components we will be installing.

-The reason why Liquid Metal is a hit is because it allows you to use your bare-metal devices to their absolute max.
+One reason why Liquid Metal is a hit is because it allows you to use your bare-metal devices to their absolute max.
 Where normally you would setup a homelab k8s cluster with 1 node per Pi board, with Liquid Metal you can cram multiple nodes (within reason) onto the same board.
 It does this by creating MicroVMs, which are just about as